Andrew Vaughn Player Props: White Sox vs. Orioles

-After hitting .257 with four doubles, eight walks and six RBI in his past 10 games, Andrew Vaughn and the Chicago White Sox take on the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 2:10 PM ET on Saturday.
+After going 2-for-5 with a double and an RBI in his last game, Andrew Vaughn and the Chicago White Sox face the Baltimore Orioles (who will start Grayson Rodriguez) at 2:10 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-3) against the Orioles.
+In his most recent appearance, he had two hits (going 2-for-5 with a double and an RBI) against the Orioles.

 Andrew Vaughn Game Info & Props vs. the Orioles